 What is Midcentury Design?

-Midcentury furniture designs feature curves, flares, tapers, sharp angles, and asymmetrical shapes.
-Poul Jensen’s Z chair, the Eames’ lounge chair, Arne Jacobsen’s egg chair, and the Isamu Noguchi coffee table are all classic examples of midcentury home decor.
+Midcentury furniture designs feature curves, flares, tapers, sharp angles, and asymmetrical or geometric shapes.
+Poul Jensen’s Z chair, the Eames lounge chair, Florence Knoll’s iconic office interiors, Arne Jacobsen’s egg chair, and the Isamu Noguchi coffee table are all classic examples of midcentury home decor.

-When it comes to architecture, Richard Neutra’s Kaufman House, Pierre Koenig’s Stahl House, the Eame’s Houe, and John Lautner’s Sheats–Goldstein Residence and out of this world Chemosphere are legendary midcentury modern homes that redefined what a residential real estate could look like.
+When it comes to midcentury modern architecture, Richard Neutra’s Kaufman House, Pierre Koenig’s Stahl House, the Eames House, and John Lautner’s Sheats–Goldstein Residence and out of this world Chemosphere are legendary mid-20th century homes that redefined what a residential real estate could look like.

-These buildings were open, airy, featured an abundance of glass, exposed beams, flat or low pitched roofs, and were thoughtful about flow inside and fitting in with their environment outside.
+These buildings featured airy open floor plans, an abundance of glass, exposed beams, flat or low pitched roofs, and were thoughtful about flow inside and fitting in with their environment outside through the use of large windows and natural materials.

 The Los Angeles area remains a living museum of some of the most famous examples of midcentury architecture.